Singapore Pools' online Toto Quick Pick, System Roll hit by software errors; MHA investigating

 Singapore Pools has since rectified both errors, the ministry said.

-It involved the generation of Toto Quick Pick numbers purchased through remote platforms between Oct 2, 2018 and Dec 21, 2019, said MHA.
+It affected the generation of Toto Quick Pick numbers purchased through remote platforms between Oct 2, 2018 and Dec 21, 2019, said MHA.

-The second issue was uncovered by Singapore Pools on Dec 20, during efforts to resolve the first error.
+The second issue, involving the generation of Toto Quick Pick system roll numbers, was uncovered by Singapore Pools on Dec 20, during efforts to resolve the first error.

-The second error involved the generation of Toto quick pick system roll numbers purchased via remote platforms since Oct 2, 2018.

 The error was reported to MHA on Jan 10.